zmievsa/pydantic-duality/docs/README.md

 When we faced this conundrum, we already had an enormous code base so the duplication solution would be a tad too expensive.

-### Solution

-pydantic-duality does this code duplication for you in an intuitive manner automatically.
+Pydantic Duality does this code duplication for you in an intuitive manner automatically.
 Here's how the models above would look if we used it:

 ```python
 from pydantic_duality import DualBaseModel